To begin with, it is important to understand how to connect to a server, set your name, and join channels.

 If denied by server, you will get an Channel > On Channel Join Denied event.

-If this sounds complex, fear not; there is a simple visual implementation of these events in the Examples page.
+If this sounds complex, fear not; there is a screenshot of these events in the Examples page.

 All these actions can create errors if misused, so make sure you have an event processing errors, no matter how unlikely the error, or how cumbersome it would be to report errors to the user; better to be informative when the program breaks, than do nothing at all and leave the user saying "it doesn't work" and being unable to explain properly how it doesn't work.

 Just as Fusion has object selection, Lacewing has peer and channel selection.

 Conditions that are fired (such as On Message, On Peer Connect, etc, as well as loops) will automatically change your currently selected channel and, for peer-related conditions, your currently selected peer.